lightstep/lightstep-grafana-plugin/README.md

 # Lightstep Datasource for Streams

+In August 2023, [Lightstep became ServiceNow
+Cloud Observability](https://docs.lightstep.com/docs/banner-faq).
+To ease the transition, all code artifacts will continue to use the Lightstep name.
+You don't need to do anything to keep using this plugin.

 Lightstep datasource for [streams]((https://docs.lightstep.com/docs/monitor-a-service-level-indicator-with-streams)) in Grafana.

 Looking for [Lightstep metrics](https://lightstep.com/metrics/) in Grafana?
 Check out the [Lightstep Observability Datasource](https://github.com/lightstep/lightstep-observability-datasource).